 “Local Action”: this section typically explores the links between photography and the local environment of the festival.
 This year we are showing The Chinese Gesture (curated by Jean Loh) by Magnum member Guy Le Guerrec who travelled to China several times in the 1980s where he fell in love with the Fujian region.

-Three “Greetings from India” exhibitions: Every year, Jimei x Arles focuses on the photographic scene of an Asian country.
-After South Korea (2018) and Indonesia (2017), this year Jimei x Arles invites India, with exhibitions curated by Indian photography specialists, in partnership with leading photography institutions: Catalyst, a group exhibition curated by Rahaab Allana (in partnership with the Alkazi Foundation for the Arts); Returning the Gaze: from the Colonial to the Contemporary (curated by Nathaniel Gaskell, in partnership with the Museum of Art & Photography) with works by contemporary artists Pushpamala N., Gauri Gill, Indu Antony, Annu Palakunnathu Matthew, Anoli Perera, Annu P. Matthew, Michael Bühler-Rose; and a solo show of Sonia Khurana.
+Two “Greetings from India” exhibitions: Every year, Jimei x Arles focuses on the photographic scene of an Asian country.
+After South Korea (2018) and Indonesia (2017), this year Jimei x Arles invites India, with exhibitions curated by Indian photography specialists, in partnership with leading photography institutions: Catalyst, a group exhibition curated by Rahaab Allana (in partnership with the Alkazi Foundation for the Arts); Returning the Gaze: from the Colonial to the Contemporary (curated by Nathaniel Gaskell, in partnership withthe Museum of Art and Photography (MAP), Bangalore) with works by contemporary artists Indu Antony, Anoli Perera, Gauri Gill, Annu Palakunnathu Matthew, Michael Bühler-Rose, Pushpamala N. & Clare Arni.

 “Collector’s Tale”: A yearly program which shows a prominent Chinese photography collector’s treasures, Collector’s Tale is expanding to Asia.
 This year it brings masterpieces from the collection of The Museum of Photography, Seoul: Romantic Melancholy (curated by Son Youngjoo and Kim Sunyoung) with works by photo masters Brassaï, Josef Koudelka and Mario Giacomelli.